ServerlessOpsIO/serverlessops-workshops/04-security/02-infrastructure/README.md

 Limit access to the bucket while allowing the _WriteRecord_ Lambda function to still write to the bucket.

 This is the current S3 bucket policy.
 It allows anyone to perform any S3 API operation on the S3 bucket and objects within the bucket. _(TIP: When you write policies for S3 buckets keep in mind that some S3 operations are performed on buckets and some are performed on bucket objects.
-You'll need to specify those as seperate resources as we did below.)_
+You'll need to specify those as separate resources as we did below.)_

 *serverless.yml:*